department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 If you have a severe service-connected disability, you may also qualify for Veterans’ Mortgage Life Insurance (VMLI).
 This mortgage protection insurance can help your family pay off the home mortgage on a home that’s been adapted to meet your needs in the event of your death.

 To get VMLI, you’ll need to apply for our Specially Adapted Housing (SAH) Grant.
-The SAH grant can help you buy, build, or make changes (such as installing ramps or widening doorways) to a home so you can live more independently.
+The SAH grant can help you buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently.
 When you receive an SAH grant, your Loan Guaranty agent will tell you if you qualify for VMLI and will help you apply. <br>
 [Find out if you qualify for an SAH grant—and how to apply](http://www.benefits.va.gov/homeloans/adaptedhousing.asp). <br>
 [Find out if you qualify for VMLI—and how to apply](/life-insurance/options-and-eligibility/vmli/).